 All items are available from NZ Uniforms, 168 Thorndon Quay.

 See our School Uniform page for further information

-> IF YOU PLAY SPORT FOR WGC, THE BLACK WGC HOODIE (ZIP UP OR PULL OVER) IS NOW COMPULSORY.
-IT IS AVAILABLE FROM NZ UNIFORMS for $70.
+IF YOU PLAY SPORT FOR WGC, THE BLACK WGC HOODIE (ZIP UP OR PULL OVER) IS NOW AVAILABLE FROM NZ UNIFORMS FOR $70.
 THIS HOODIE CAN BE USED FOR ALL EXTRA CURRICULAR ACTIVITIES AT SCHOOL, BUT IT IS NOT PART OF THE OFFICIAL SCHOOL UNIFORM.
 SOME STUDENTS ALREADY HAVE A BLACK HOODIE WITH THE GOLD WGC LOGO, AND THAT IS ACCEPTABLE.

-> When you buy sports shoes from Shoe Clinic, $10 per pair goes back to WGC.
+When you buy sports shoes from Shoe Clinic, $10 per pair goes back to WGC.
 The money will be donated to a senior girl(s) who has given her time and energy to the sports programme and it will enable her to buy sports shoes.

 School Athletics Day Newtown Park – Friday 22nd February 2019

 This compulsory day is a combination of competitive athletic events and fun Inter-House activities.
 The school Athletics representative team will be selected from these results.

 The school Athletics representative team for the Girls Zone Meeting – Thursday 7th March Newtown Park – will be selected from the times recorded (not race placings) at the WGC Athletics Day.

 Those athletes who qualify from the Zone competition will participate in the CSW Championships – Thurs 14th March at Newtown Park.